rubigdata/bigdata-blog-2019-LoeveW/README.md

 # Sample blog

-This is a sample blog using Markdown.
-Edit this file in order to create your own content.
+This is an edited blog using Markdown.

 Some useful features in markdown are:
 - bulleted lists